<?xml version="1.0" encoding="UTF-8"?>

 <li><a href="https://www.youtube.com/watch?v=ZxTdEEuyxHU">YouTube video</a> of Paul Vixie explaining the current state of DNS</li>

-<li>This article was inspired by <a href="https://btxx.org/posts/diy-home-network/">this guy</a> using Pi-hole</li>
+<li>This article was inspired by <a href="https://btxx.org/posts/diy-home-network/">this guy&#8217;s</a> use of Pi-hole</li>

 <li>I found the pf trick on <a href="https://web.archive.org/web/20250216120141/https://flak.tedunangst.com/post/turn-your-network-inside-out-with-one-pfconf-trick">Tedu&#8217;s blog</a></li>